The Royal Daffodil is named for a gallant vessel which played a key role in the 1940 rescue of servicemen from Dunkirk.

-On May 23, Royal Daffodil, along with the passenger steamer Archangel, carried troops of the 30th Brigade to Calais.
-She was one of the ships that took part in Operation Dynamo, the Dunkirk evacuation in 1940.
+On May 23, 1940, Royal Daffodil took part in Operation Dynamo, the Dunkirk evacuation in 1940.
 She rescued 9,500 men in seven trips.
 On June 2, 1940, a bomb passed straight through her and exploded under her.
 The explosion caused a hole in the starboard side, and the Master ordered everyone to port side, which raised the hole out of the water and enabled a temporary patch of mattresses and wood to be applied.
 Royal Daffodil made it safely to Ramsgate and disembarked the evacuees.
-Later she was sailed to Deptford under her own power for permanent repairs, and for the remainder of the war, Royal Daffodil ran between Stranraer and Larne, carrying military personnel.

 snipview.com